• Skip to main content

 • curry leaves

-• 1 medium-sized red onion chopped finely (optional)
+• 1 medium onion, chopped finely (optional)

 • 1 teaspoon ginger garlic paste

-• 1 large potato chopped into chunks
+• 1 large potato, chopped into chunks

 • Salt to taste